ByteBard7/ByteBard7/README.md

 <img src="banner.png" width="500">

-<i>I'm a Full Stack Developer from India passionate about technology and web development.
-Here are some of my key skills:</i>
+<i>I'm a Full Stack Developer from India passionate about technology and web development.</i>

 <i> •🚀 Currently working on enhancing my Full Stack skills <br>
 •🌱 Learning and exploring new technologies in the web development space <br>